-- Nonqualified Deferred Incentive Savings Plan (DISP) which provides certain executives the ability to voluntarily defer in a tax efficient manner payouts of annual cash incentives and base pay into a nonqualified deferred compensation plan. - Certain executives with RSUs and PSUs who are subject to the executive stock ownership policy,

-- may voluntarily elect to defer settlement of RSUs and PSUs until termination or retirement.
+- Nonqualified Deferred Incentive Savings Plan (DISP) which provides certain executives the ability to voluntarily defer in a tax efficient manner payouts of annual cash incentives, long-term cash incentives, and base pay into a nonqualified deferred compensation plan. - Certain executives with performance or timebased RSUs and PSUs who are subject to the executive stock ownership policy, may elect to defer settlement of their awards until termination or retirement.
 Executives who choose deferral receive dividend equivalents after the award vests which are also deferred. - Relocation assistance for executives asked to move to a new work location facilitates the placement of the right person in the job and aids in developing talent. - Limited perquisites, consisting of financial counseling (to assist with tax compliance, investments, legal and estate matters), executive physicals and spousal travel.